 Tricia Taylor has been teaching and leading in schools in London and New York City for the past 22 years.
 Tricia founded TailoredPractice to pursue a passion to make mind, brain and education research more accessible to educators, young people and parents across the UK and abroad.

-As Director of TailoredPractice, Tricia partners with leadership at both secondary and primary levels to customise the right approach for each school to maximise the impact of teaching and learning and build a culture of perseverance and challenge.
+As Director of TailoredPractice, Tricia partners with leadership at both secondary and primary levels to customise the right approach to maximise the impact of teaching and learning.
+Tricia’s work incorporates the science of how we learn as well as the importance of belonging and perseverance.
 Her approach is strength-based, building on what educators already do effectively and helping them utilise new strategies for more impact.
-The process is collaborative and inclusive.
+The process is collaborative, inclusive and research-informed.

-Tricia is an avid researcher and exceptional facilitator, noted for her skill at transforming research into sustainable practice and building the capacity of others within the school to carry on the work independently.
-Other expertise includes: curriculum development and long term planning, effective teaming and relationship building, keynote addresses, diversity training and parent and youth workshops about mindset and memory.
+Tricia is a researcher and exceptional facilitator, noted for her skill at communicating educational research in engaging ways and turning educational research into practical teaching tools.
+Tricia believes in building the capacity of others within the school to carry on the work independently and will support school leaders each step of the way.
+Other expertise includes: curriculum development and long term planning, effective teaming and relationship building, keynote addresses, diversity/unconscious bias training and parent and youth workshops about mindset and memory.

 Tricia holds a BA (Hons) in English Literature and Journalism and a Master of Education.
 Tricia is also a fellow for the Royal Society of the Arts, where she coordinates the RSA Mindfulness Network.